Residents are asked to follow Scottish Government Covid-19 guidance, and specific direction given by Inshriach Estate.

 Mobile phone reception is good for most providers except Vodaphone.
 Internet is possible with a 4G enabled phone.

-The Bothy sleeps 2 on a mezzanine bed, with access via a ladder (bedding is provided for this bed only).
-A further 2 can sleep on the studio floor, but must supply their own roll matts and sleeping bags.
+The bothy sleeps two on a mezzanine bed, with access via a ladder (bedding is provided for this bed only).
+A further two people can sleep on the studio floor, but must supply their own roll matts and sleeping bags.

 There is a wood burning stove with hot plate and oven for cooking and a kitchenette with a sink.
 Bottled drinking water is provided upon arrival, and can be replenished from a tap on the farm.
 Pots, pans, plate’s cutlery etc. are all provided.
 There is a supply of kitchen basics: salt, pepper, cooking oil, sugar.

-An outdoor shower bag system is installed on the decking outside the bothy and it works by first heating the water on the stove using the urn provided to fill the shower bag and hanging it on the pulley outside.
-Provides around 5 minute shower time.
+An outdoor shower bag system is installed on the decking outside the bothy and it works by first heating the water on the stove using the urn provided to fill the shower bag and hanging it on the hook outside.
+It provides around 5 minute shower time.
 Where possible natural shampoo and soaps preferred.
-Additional showering facilities are available on the farm.
+Additional showering facilities are available in the farm steading.
 There is a composting toilet 30m from the bothy.

 HEATING & LIGHTING

 A wood burning stove heats the bothy.
-The bothy is off-grid, meaning it has a photovoltaic (PV) panel generating enough electricity to provide some lighting and if the sun has been shining there may be enough energy to charge a mobile phone or laptop but this is by no means a certainty and guest are advised to use the electricity sparingly.
+The bothy is off-grid, it has a photovoltaic (PV) panel generating enough electricity to provide some lighting and if the sun has been shining there may be enough energy to charge a mobile phone or laptop but this is by no means a certainty and guest are advised to use the electricity sparingly.
+There is a portable battery at the bothy, which can be charged at the farm.
 It’s recommended that guests bring a torch.

 WHAT TO BRING